apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 | task abort process | delete local disk data | list all pending uploads and abort them |
 | job commit | list & complete pending uploads | list & complete pending uploads |

+The other metric is "maturity".
+There, the fact that the Staging committers are based on Netflix's production code counts in its favor.

 ### The Staging Committer